realmagicgreen/magicgreenastro/src/content/posts/stop-alien-species.md

 ---
 title: Stop Alien Species
-subtitle: "At recent ASEAN meeting Indonesia pushed the need to combat invasive alien species."
+subtitle: 'At recent ASEAN meeting Indonesia pushed the need to combat invasive alien species.'
-description: "Invasive Alien Species are threats to the balance of natural ecosystems.
-Their presence poses risk as unwanted predators of endemic species."
+description: 'Invasive Alien Species are threats to the balance of natural ecosystems.
+Their presence poses risk as unwanted predators of endemic species.'
 category: solutions
 pubDate: 2018-07-09
 publish: true